leeya018/course_pojects/STARTUP/memoryGame/md.md

-json-server -p 3001 --watch db.jsonjson-server -p 3001 --watch db.json
+json-server -p 3001 --watch db.json

 componentWillMount - only on time before the render,will be call before render and will not create another render after